Geonovum/testbed-spatial-APIs/topic #2 Spatial data APIs Discovery/README.md

 8. Writing up results (this document)

 ## First implementation - S-128 data structures.
+The first implementation of the research surrounds [TODO]

 ## Second implementation - S-57 and S-111 data structures.